BrandonJessup/Tag/README.md

 ## Changes
 - Adding a new file will scroll to it in file viewer panel.
 - Folders will use first image inside it (alphabetical), if there is one, as thumbnail.
-- No longer show dialog when adding a tag to a file that already has it.
 - Allow untagged to be searched for beside other tags.